anvilco/spectaql/README.md

 Alternatively, you can just copy and modify the contents of `app` from the main repo and pass the path from your custom `app` path to the CLI using the `-a` flag.

-## Optimizing Your Workflow

-Using an API spec to generate your documentation has a number of great advantages, such as:

-* **Maintain a single source**: Save time by removing the need to maintain a separate API spec and API documentation.
-* **No more out-of-date documentation**: Your documentation will always be up-to-date with your API spec.
-* **Be a better developer**: Your entire API system will be more stable and robust when built around your spec as a single source of truth.

 ## Development

-When developing, you'll likely want to use the `-d` or `-D` development modes so that your output is hosted live for you, and changes to the code will trigger a rebuilding of the output:
+When developing, you'll likely want to use the `-D` (or `-d`) development modes so that your output is hosted live for you, and changes to the code will trigger a rebuilding of the output:
 ```sh
 npx spectaql -d path/to/config.yml
 ```